igorek17000/Ender-2-Pro-BTT-V3/README.md

 Step 4: Once the file has downloaded, move it to the directory you want to keep it in and extract the file.

 Step 5: Using VS-Code, make any additional changes if you so desire, then compile by clicking the check mark at the bottom left.
+# Upgrading the TFT35 Firmware

+Step 1: Click on the TFT35 Touch Screen Update folder.

+Step 2: Click on the TFT35 E3v3 Firmware Update.zip file.

+Step 3: Click on Download or View Raw and the Zip file will download.

+Step 4: Once the file has downloaded, move it to the directory you want to keep it in and extract the file.

+Step 5: Open the TFT35 E3v3 Firmware Update Folder and copy and paste all of the files in that folder to a BLANK SD CARD.

+Step 6: Insert SD Card into the full Size SD Card Slot on the TFT35 Touch Screen unit, and power on the Ender 2 Pro.
+The TFT35 firmware will then update.

 # Additional Options and Information